smartnic/sigcomm21_artifact/README.md

 ```

 #### Expected Result
 After running the above commands, you will see some prints on the screen.
-The key information is about the performance costs (i.e., instruction count) of the original and optimized programs.
-It shows that K2 reduces 3 instructions to 2 instructions for the original program.
+The key information is about the performance costs (i.e., instruction count) of the input and output programs.
+It shows that K2 reduces 3 instructions to 2 instructions for the input program.
 ```
 ...
 original program's perf cost: 3